How Many Locations Should a Physician Non-Compete Apply To?

 Non-Competition for Employees

-For instance, in Ohio, a non-competition clause with a business was considered unreasonable after judicial review when it was noted that a provider’s sub-specialty was uncommon, and that it would be harsh if the restrictive covenant was enforced as the hospital where he was precluded from practicing was only one of the few institutions in the area where he could practice his specialty.
+For instance, a non-competition clause with a business was considered unreasonable in Ohio.
+That was after judicial review when they noted that a provider’s sub-specialty was uncommon.
+It would be harsh if they enforced the restrictive covenant.
+That’s since the hospital that precluded him from practicing was only one of the few institutions in the area where he could practice his specialty.

 When a Practice Can Enforce